ni1o1/plot_map/Readme.md

 	zoom -- The zoom level of the map
 	style -- From 1 to 7 represent different map styles,1-6 is from openstreetmap and 7 is the mapbox
 	styleid -- if style is set as 7(from mapbox), you can change the styleid here, "dark" or "light" or your own style
+	imgsavepath -- Path to save the tile map so that you don't have to download again printlog -- Show the log

 可以实现的效果：
 example：